Sophia of Prussia: Fall of Venizelos and Olga's regency

-Queen of the Hellenes: 2nd tenure
+Queen of the Hellenes: 2nd tenure (1920-1922)

 Return to Greece

 The return of Constantine I and Sophia to Athens on 19 December 1920, was accompanied by large demonstrations of joy.
 Everywhere in the streets, portraits of Venizelos were pulled and replaced by those of the royal family.
-Above all, a huge crowd surrounded the royal couple in the streets of the capital and, after returning to the Royal Palace, they had to appear repeatedly on the balcony to greet the people who cheered them.
+A huge crowd surrounded the royal couple in the streets of the capital and, after returning to the Royal Palace, they had to appear repeatedly on the balcony to greet the people who cheered them.

-However, the presence of the sovereigns in Greece did not bring the expected peace by the people.
-Even more, it prevented the country from receiving the support of the major powers in the war that Greece faced against the Turkey of Mustafa Kemal since 1919.
+However, the presence of the sovereigns in Greece did not bring the expected peace.
 In fact, the former allies did not forgive the King and Queen's attitude during World War I and they were not ready to provide their support.
-The hatred of the great powers to Constantine I and Sophia appeared also clearly on the occasion of the marriage, in Athens, of Princess Helen and Crown Prince Carol of Romania.
-Present at the wedding, the ambassador of Great Britain and his wife pointedly refused to salute the Greek King and Queen when they publicly showed their respects to Queen Marie of Romania.
+The antipathy of the great powers toward Constantine I and Sophia was evident on the occasion of the marriage, in Athens, of Princess Helen and Crown Prince Carol of Romania.
+Present at the wedding, the ambassador of Great Britain and his wife pointedly refused to salute the Greek King and Queen while clearly showing such respect to Queen Marie of Romania.
 For Sophia, the snub was more difficult to bear because she had always been on good terms with the United Kingdom representatives before the deposition of Constantine I and she continued to nurture loving feelings for the country of her mother.

-In fact, the main source of joy for Sophia after her return to Greece was the birth of her granddaughter Alexandra, on 25 March 1921.
+The main source of joy for Sophia after her return to Greece was the birth of her granddaughter Alexandra, on 25 March 1921.
 Although initially opposed to Alexander's marriage with Aspasia Manos, the Queen welcomed their daughter with delight and pressed both her husband and eldest son to give her granddaughter the status and titles reserved to members of the royal family.